Back to blogHow to Turn Your Jobber Service Areas Into Automatic Booking Routing

 Automated email reminders go out on your schedule — typically 24 hours and 2 hours before the job — so you're not manually chasing confirmations either.

-- Check for coverage gaps.
+• Check for coverage gaps.
 ZIP codes that don't belong to any tech will fall through the routing logic — the system can't assign what it doesn't know about.
-Map them intentionally or set a fallback assignment.
+Map them intentionally.

-- Note techs who cover multiple zones.
+• Note techs who cover multiple zones.
 Cartoply supports assigning one tech to multiple territories — useful for coverage during PTO or for senior techs who flex across zones.
-Set these up after the import rather than before, so you don't muddy the base assignments.
+Set these up after the base territories are in, so you don't muddy the initial assignments.

-If your territory map needs a more structural rethink before import, the full Cartoply features overview walks through how to draw territories by ZIP, county, city, or radius from scratch — which gives you a clean baseline to sync back to Jobber.
+If your territory map needs a more structural rethink before you rebuild, the full Cartoply features overview walks through how to draw territories by ZIP, county, city, or radius from scratch — which gives you a clean baseline you can mirror back into Jobber.

 When One Booking Link Covers Your Whole Team